Choices, choices, choices!

 Our Choice of Wine (all found from Majestic Wine-Who have a great mix and match 6 bottles deal!)

 We love this olive wood bowl on Etsy.
 The olive wood isn’t from France however the bowl is so beautiful that we don’t mind!
-Everyone is getting one for Christmas this year!
+Everyone is getting one for for their birthday this year!
 Olive wood bowl

 Lavender Oil from Neal’s Yard Remedies.
-We love the ethos of this brand.
+We love the ethos of this brand and lavender oil in a warm bath at the end of the day is such a treat.